leils/leils.github.io/content/blog/2021/2021-08-27_Meow-Maker/index.md

 - The audience gets to  "push down" the nose to reset the timer
 - The timer "yells" when it's "hungry"

-I tore the core out of a [physical focus timer](https://amazon.com/gp/product/B07PRZ5BXS)
+I tore the core out of a [60 minute focus timer](https://amazon.com/gp/product/B07PRZ5BXS) to see how it works.
+Turns out, it's almost exactly the same as an egg timer: a series of springs and pendulums, attached to a dial (and a
 ![Image of the internal system in a mechanical timer dial](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/cat-timer%2FD5611CEA-F553-4C7F-96CB-B6DF3CC2197B.jpg?alt=media&token=f07aea85-54f7-41cd-96d2-6c8df5bd391a)

 I spent some time learning about 3d printing, using **OnShape** to create the CAD elements, and a **Prusa3d** to print.
 These are some pretty basic shapes, but they had to be modeled to fit the pre-existing parts on the timer itself.